 *Entries are accepted on a first come basis and are limited by the time restriction for each location.

 *Studio directors determine the Competition level of each dancer.
 Each routine’s level is determined by the level of the dancers registered.

 *All entries must register through a studio.

 *Studio Directors determine the level of each dancer based on the following criteria.
 Please check level placement of all dancers.

 Shooting Star Division – This division is for beginner dancers who take 3 or less hours of dance per week and have limited or no competition experience.
 A dancer in this division may compete in no more than 6 routines.
 Shooting Star dancers may compete in the Rising Star Division and in All Star Lines and Productions.
 NEW: Shooting Star dancers may compete only 1 solo.

-Rising Star Division – This division is for dancers who take 6 or less hours of dance per week.
-A dancer in this division may compete no more than 2 solos.
-Rising Star dancers may compete in All Star dances.
-High Score Awards & Gift Certificates are given in each age division.
-In addition the Rising Star Award Winner will receive a FREE entry to our National Finals.
-(The Rising Star Award Winner is the top scoring group from this division)
+Rising Star Division – This division is for intermediate dancers who take 5 or less hours of dance per week.
+A dancer in this division may compete in no more than 8 routines.
+NEW: Rising Star dancers may compete only 1 solo and are eligible to compete in both the Shooting Star and All Star divisions.

-All Star Division – This division is for dancers who take 7 or more hours of dance per week.
-All Star dancers may not compete in the Shooting Star Division.
-Dancers who wish to be eligible to compete for Title, be picked for our National Opening Number, and compete for our Ultimate Awards MUST be in this division.
-High Score & Cash Awards are given in each age division.
-The Stellar Award Winner will receive a FREE entry to our National Finals.
-(The Stellar Award Winner is the top scoring group in this division)
+All Star Division – This division is for advanced dancers who take 5 or more hours of dance per week or have extensive competition experience.
+All Star Dancers may also compete in the Rising Star Division.
+An All Star dancer may compete no more than 3 solos.
+Dancers who wish to compete for Title, be picked for our National Opening Number, and compete for cash awards MUST be in the All Star Division.